Interior house painting cost 2026: $2-$6 per sq ft, $300-$1,000 per room real US prices | FacadeColorizer AI paint visualizer

 Can I get a discount painting all rooms at once?

 Yes, bundling typically saves 15–20% versus painting one room at a time.
-The setup labor (drop cloths, taping, paint mixing, ladder rigging) gets amortized across the larger job.
-On a 5-room repaint, that’s often $400–$1,200 in savings.
+Setup labor (drop cloths, taping, paint mixing, ladder rigging) amortizes across the larger job.
+On a 5-room repaint that's often $400–$1,200 in savings.

 Is one coat of paint enough?

 Almost never on a real repaint.
 Two coats is industry standard for full coverage, color depth, and uniform sheen.
-Premium paints with "one-coat coverage" claims (Behr Marquee, Sherwin-Williams Emerald) can hit 1-coat acceptable on light−to−light color changes, but pros still recommend 2 for warranty-grade work.
+Premium paints with one-coat coverage claims (Behr Marquee, Sherwin-Williams Emerald) can deliver acceptable single-coat results only on light-to-light color changes, but pros still recommend 2 for warranty-grade work.

-How long should I wait before moving back in?
+How long should I wait before moving back in after painting?

 Latex and acrylic paints are touch-dry in 1–2 hours and safe to occupy in 4–6 hours with ventilation.
 Full cure time (when you can hang pictures, wash walls, or move furniture against them) is 21–30 days.
 Low-VOC and zero-VOC paints have minimal odor immediately; standard latex may smell for 24–48 hours.